 Do you enjoy quirky museums and unusual activities?
 Check out these weird, non touristy things to do in Vegas.

-• If fast cars are your thing, test out a Ferrari, Lamborghini or Corvette on the race track
+• If fast cars are your thing, test out a Ferrari, Lamborghini or Corvette on the race track.
+Or check out the fastest indoor kart racing in America.

 • Fan of the reality show Pawn Stars?
 Step into their shop and visit other locations on the show.

-• If you like botanical gardens, check out the Cactus Garden at Ethel M’s Chocolate Factory, then taste some chocolate
+• If you like botanical gardens, check out the Cactus Garden at Ethel M’s Chocolate Factory, then taste some yummy chocolate in their shop.

-• Explore the Arts District, a cool new area that is a hotspot of redevelopment, and check out this awesome food tour of the neighborhood
+• Explore the Arts District, a cool new area that is a hotspot of redevelopment.
+You can take an informative walking tour or check out this awesome food tour of the downtown neighborhood.

 You might also like these posts: